 Franchise owners get support from larger, established companies, but that comes at a cost.
-The initial investment for a single unit varies, with some business owners having to pay well over $100,000 for a franchise unit.
+The initial investment for a single unit varies, with some business owners having to pay well over $100,000 for a franchise unit per the terms of the franchise agreement.
 After making the initial investment, you may still need financing to help with salaries, new locations, and equipment.
 However, understanding financing options promotes sustainable growth and helps you avoid getting burned by debt.
 We’ll share several franchise financing options and how they can help your business.

 What is Franchise Financing and How Does It Work?

 Small business owners often use loans to cover initial costs and to expand operations.
 Opening a franchise is a significant investment, and not everyone has enough funds to cover the expenses, but franchise financing helps business owners get started.
 Franchises may become less reliant on loans as they grow and become more profitable.
 However, financing can help in any part of your franchising journey, especially the initial stages.

 Things To Consider Before Opening a Franchise

 Opening a franchise isn’t for everyone, as this business model requires significant time and capital.
 You get help from a reputable brand, but it’s considerable work.
 Consider these factors before entering the franchising business: